FredericGariepy/LighthouseLabs/PKM/W3/D5/Report.md

 Notifications are important in mainting good security posture and gives visibility to what's happening to your assets.

 Building a Log monitoring solution is a very demanding endevour, many iterations will be required to acheive a full-bodied solution.
-Consult the recommendations found at the end and learn how adopting a SIEM may help your organization.
+Consult the recommendations found at the conclusion seciton and learn how adopting a SIEM may help your organization.

 ## Solutions Section (scripts & how they work)